You are here

 Praise & Preparedness makes it easy for faith-based organizations to prepare.
 Our website has a template to assist in creating a plan that addresses operations, communications and other key aspects of emergency planning.
 Our online toolkit also offers a variety of resources to help organizations share information that promotes emergency preparedness among its members.

 The end goal is to make sure that a faith-based community is prepared at both the individual and congregational level so that everyone is in stronger position to help in the wake of an emergency.

 Houses of worship are a place of refuge and an ideal location to start recovery and healing.
 Now they can also be places that are prepared to handle emergency situations when they arise.

 About the Author

-Janay Stargell joined the Georgia Emergency Management Agency/Homeland Security (GEMA) in January 2013 as the faith-based and non-governmental organization coordinator, where she coordinates Praise & Preparedness, a program that helps houses of worship and their members prepare, respond and recover from a disaster.
+Janay Stargell joined the Georgia Emergency Management & Homeland Security Agency (GEMHSA) in January 2013 as the faith-based and non-governmental organization coordinator, where she coordinates Praise & Preparedness, a program that helps houses of worship and their members prepare, respond and recover from a disaster.
 She also helps counties establish Community Volunteer Organizations Active in Disaster groups to build resiliency in local communities.
 Stargell is president of the Georgia alumnae chapter of Lambda Theta Alpha Latin Sorority and an eleventh-grade girls Sunday school teacher.
 She graduated from the University of Georgia, where she earned undergraduate degrees in broadcast news and criminal justice.